 On This Day In 1914, The Unthinkable Happened In Colorado

-It was a quiet, somewhat uneventful day on April 20, 1914.
-The families of striking coal miners were making do in their temporary homes (a village of tents provided to the miners by the United Mine Workers of America) when complete chaos and bloodshed ensued, and it would come to be known as the “Ludlow Massacre” in Colorado and around the nation.
+It was a quiet, so-far uneventful day on the morning of April 20, 1914.
+The families of striking coal miners were making do in their temporary homes, which were a village of tents that had been provided to the miners by the United Mine Workers of America for their strike.
+Suddenly, complete chaos and bloodshed ensued, and it would come to be known as the “Ludlow Massacre” in Colorado and around the nation.
 It would never (and should never) be forgotten.

-Since 1910, the hardworking Colorado coal miners had been debating whether or not to go on strike.
+Since 1910, the hardworking Colorado coal miners had been debating whether to go on strike or not.
 On the one hand, the pay was decent for the times; but on the other, conditions were far from ideal, with Colorado’s mines being considered some of the most dangerous in the country (with death rates well above the national average).
-In September 1913, fed up with the owner (John D. Rockefeller, Jr.) and mining company’s unwillingness to meet their demands, the workers went on strike, resulting in what would become a dark time in the state of Colorado.
+In September 1913, fed up with the owner (John D. Rockefeller, Jr.) and the mining company’s unwillingness to meet their demands, the workers went on strike, resulting in what would become a dark time in the state of Colorado.

-Finally, on the morning of April 20, 1914, during negotiations between the camp leader and three Colorado guardsman (who claimed they were checking in on the report of a man being held against his will), two companies of militia set up machine guns near the edge of the camp, with the intention of ending the strike one way or another.
+Finally, on the morning of April 20, 1914, during negotiations between the camp leader and three Colorado guardsman (who claimed they were “checking in” on a report of a man being held against his will), two militia companies set up machine guns near the edge of the camp, with the intention of ending the strike one way or another.
 Gunfire soon erupted, lasting the entire day.
-By that evening, more than 19 were killed, including four women and 11 children who were hiding in their tents during the rampage.
-The camp had been destroyed, burned to the ground and looted by both company militia and non-union coal miners.
+By that evening, more than 19 were killed, including four women and 11 children, all of whom were sheltering in their tents during the rampage.
+The camp had been utterly destroyed, burned to the ground, and looted by both company militias and non-union coal miners.

-Today, when you visit the former Ludlow Tent Colony Site where the massacre took place, you will find this stunning stone monument, which was erected by the United Mine Workers of America in 1918 as a way to honor the victims of that senseless day.
+Today, should you visit the former Ludlow Tent Colony Site where the massacre took place, you will find a stunning stone monument, which was erected by the United Mine Workers of America in 1918 as a way to honor the victims of that horrible day.